 A Texas truck accident attorney can also help walk you through the claim process, including how long you should expect it to take to receive the compensation you deserve.

-Truck accidents can occur for a wide range of reasons, and liability may depend on who contributed to the accident.
+Truck accidents can occur for various reasons, and liability may depend on who contributed to the accident.

 Not just the truck driver himself but also the trucking company, the team that manages the trucks, and even the company that loaded the vehicle.